Upon successful completion of Calvin's education program, candidates are eligible for the Michigan Teaching Certificate.

-The Career Development Office » is available to assist current students and alumni with the search for employment.
+Calvin's Career Center is available to assist current students and alumni with their search for employment.

-The Michigan Elementary Provisional Certificate qualifies the holder to teach:
+The Michigan Elementary Standard Certificate qualifies the holder to teach:

 - Grades K-5, all subjects